 - 2 teaspoons toasted sesame seeds

-- 3. Add the salt, if using, and quickly stir to dissolve.
+- Add the salt, if using, and quickly stir to dissolve.
 Add the garlic, stir for a few seconds, and then add the spinach.
-Using tongs or a large spoon, toss the spinach for a few seconds and then stir in the ginger miso sauce.
+Using tongs or a large spoon, toss the spinach for a few seconds and then stir in the ginger-miso sauce.
 Continue to cook the spinach, tossing and stirring, until it wilts and is coated with sauce, 1 to 2 minutes.

 Need a really fast and very tasty side dish?
-This stir-fried spinach is a great choice, especially if you’re looking for recipes to leverage a big tub of leftover miso paste!
+This stir-fried spinach with miso and ginger is a great choice, especially if you’re looking for recipes to leverage a big tub of leftover miso paste!
 That was the case for me.

-I did not add the pinch of salt called for with the spinach sauce as the miso sauce was well seasoned.
+I didn't add the pinch of salt called for with the spinach as the miso sauce was well seasoned.

 Love the flavors here!
-This stir-fried spinach comes together easily, quickly, and is delicious.
+This stir-fried spinach with miso and ginger comes together easily, quickly, and is delicious.

 I actually think regular spinach or Swiss chard or kale might be even better here as you lose the taste of the baby spinach a bit with all the flavors in the sauce.
 Also, I didn’t love the scallions on this.
 I think that could be an optional thing.
 Overall, though, I was very happy with this dish.

 I completely forgot to add the pinch of sugar (oops!).
 It was still delicious.

 Wok cooking does for stir-fried spinach with miso and ginger what wok cooking should do—marry the ingredients in minutes while preserving, even heightening, the individual flavors.
 I don’t have a wok so I borrowed my friend’s, did most of the prep work while the pan was heating, and in no time at all I had flash-cooked tender baby spinach draped in a fragrant gingery sauce.